-As a child at school I did a little stitching, including the obligatory cross stitch apron, a few puppets and a few cushions.
-Taking needlecraft further was not really an option at my school, so my experience of embroidery at that time, was quite limited.
+As a child at school, I made the obligatory cross stitch apron, a few puppets, and cushions.
+Taking needlecraft further was not really an option, so my experience of embroidery at that time was quite limited.
 Later my grandmother taught me to knit, and I took a few courses on dress making and soft furnishings.
-A year or two later a friend got me back into stitching and I couldn’t get enough.
-I wanted to soak up anything to do with needle and thread, I had to try everything.
-I booked myself on workshops to learn or would follow books on how to do things.
+A year or two later a friend got me back into stitching.
+I booked myself on workshops and would follow books on how to do things.

-Later as a member of my local Embroiderers Guild, I became aware of City and Guilds courses; particularly Embroidery, I decided that it was something I would really like to do in the future.
-So a couple of years later I was fortunate enough to be able to enrol on the course at Missenden Abbey, studying at both Certificate and Diploma level for 6 years with Janet Edmonds.
+A few years later through my local Embroiderers Guild, I became aware of City and Guilds courses; particularly the Embroidery course, I decided it was something I would really like to do in the future.
+So, a couple of years later I enrolled on the course at Missenden Abbey, studying at both Certificate and Diploma level.

 I use both machine and hand stitch in my work, but my real love is to stitch by hand.
 I enjoy making 'one-off' bespoke pieces for myself, family and friends.
 I am inspired by pattern, and I am always photographing the strangest things for inspiration.

 I have exhibited my work at various places, including with my Textile group at Ely Cathedral, Worthing and Milton Keynes, Wycombe Museum, previous Art Weeks and with a stitching group I belong to, I have also taken a few small workshops.